 Participants form two lines, each facing a partner.
 The two lines are given roles and a brief scenario and then step towards each other and play their roles.
 The left line, for example, may take on the role of protesters, the other side of unsympathetic passers-by, making a provocative comment such as “Get a job”.

 After a short time (30 seconds to two minutes) the facilitator stops the roleplay and asks a few people for their comments, e.g. how it worked and how it made them feel.
 Roles can then be swapped and scenarios varied.
-For a more in depth explanation of this tool take a look at our briefing Tools for Group Work.

 After any roleplay it's important to provide participants with the chance to de-role, that is to come out of their role and leave any strong emotions behind.
 You will need to judge the level of de-roleing required, depending on the intensity of the roleplay.
 A simple shake, or a few deep breaths may be all that you need.
 Other options include taking a break, a physical game, or a visualisation that takes people's attention elsewhere (to a pleasant memory, for example).